-- Blue colours evoke the emotions of trust, safety, calm, and relaxation.
-Like the blue sky, this colour is often associated with friendliness and happiness both of which are a great way to initiate trust.
-Facebook, Ford, VISA, and Barclays understand the enormous power of blue and have woven this into their brand and design.
+Blue colours evoke the emotions of trust, safety, calm, & relaxation.
+Like the blue sky, this colour is often associated with friendliness & happiness both of which are a great way to initiate trust.
+Facebook, Ford, VISA, & Barclays understand the enormous power of blue & have woven this into their brand & design.

-- Black is associated with strength, power, and formality.
+Black is associated with strength, power, & formality.
 It is not only the strongest colour on the colour spectrum, but it’s also one of the most desirable.
-Black fonts have been used in typography since time immemorial.
-If you want to create an emotion of power, black is good and will be cool alongside most other colours.
+Black fonts mostly used in typography since time immemorial.
+If you want to create an emotion of power, black is good & will be cool alongside most other colours.
 Nike, Apple, BBC, MTV are just a few of the brands that use this colour.

-- Green symbolizes nature and the natural world so it’s synonymous with trees, plants, and the environment.
-While it’s often the colour of choice for most agro-businesses and retailers of organic foods and beverages, financial-based businesses also use it to symbolize trust and safety as well.
-Companies like Tropicana, Whole Foods, and Spotify use the green colour.
+Green symbolizes nature & the natural world so it’s synonymous with trees, plants, & the environment.
+While it’s often the colour of choice for most agro-businesses & retailers of organic foods & beverages, financial-based businesses also use it to symbolize trust & safety as well.
+Companies like Tropicana, Whole Foods, & Spotify use green colour.

-- Red evokes feelings of urgency, attention, and a sense of importance.
+Red evokes feelings of urgency, attention, & a sense of importance.
 It could be used when trying to grab the audience’s attention or when giving warnings about a particular danger.
-Netflix, CNN, and Target are just a few of the many companies winning with this colour.
+Netflix, CNN, & Target are just a few of the many companies winning with this colour.

-- Pink is often seen as feminine but aside from being a girl’s colour, it can also evoke emotions of joy and playfulness.
-LG, Lyft, T Mobile, and more have this as their primary brand colour.
+Pink is often seen as feminine but aside from being a girl’s colour. it can also evoke emotions of joy.
+LG, Lyft, T Mobile, & more have this as their primary brand colour.

-While we agree that colour is too dependent on personal experiences to be classified into specific classes of universal feelings and emotions, you’ll be better off choosing colours that will resonate better with your audience to give you an edge over the competition.
+While we agree that colour is too dependent on personal experiences to be classified into specific classes of universal feelings & emotions. you’ll be better off choosing colours that will resonate better with your audience to give you an edge over the competition.

 Choosing the right colours should take center stage in your web design strategies every other area of your branding efforts.
-Should you ever need a competent and experienced web design agency for your company in Squamish, Whistler, Vancouver, and beyond, Black Tusk Web’s web design experts will be more than happy to help you build websites that suit your brand and resonate with your audience.
+Should you ever need a competent & experienced web design agency for your company in Squamish, Whistler, Vancouver, & beyond?
+Black Tusk Web’s web design experts will be more than happy to help you build websites that suit your brand & resonate with your audience.

 WordPress vs Wix vs Squarespace: Overview